PeterHajdu/thenet/readme.md

+# thenet

-# thenet is a simple tcp network library written in c++
+Thenet is a simple tcp network library written in c++.